Sun Huan (Jiming)

-Sun Huan (194–234), courtesy name Jiming, was a military general of the state of Eastern Wu during the Three Kingdoms period.
+Sun Huan (195-234), courtesy name Jiming, was a military general of the state of Eastern Wu during the Three Kingdoms period.
 He was the fourth son of Sun Jing, uncle of Sun Quan, the founding emperor of Wu, and a younger brother of Sun Jiao (孫皎).

 Life

 Born in the county of Wu, he was raised to be a soldier for the glory of the Sun family.
 In 212, his elder brother Jiao was promoted to general and left in charge of Xiakou in Jiangxia, replacing the general Cheng Pu (程普) who had organised the defences of this territory after it was transferred to Liu Bei, two years earlier.
 Sun Huan entered military service serving under his elder brother Jiao for several years.
-In 219, Jiao died and he inherited the command of Jiao's men.
+In 219, Jiao died and Sun Huan inherited the command of Jiao's men.
 He was then named General of the Household and acted as Administrator of Jiangxia.
 He was tasked with protecting the contested border with Wei.
 He distinguished himself against Shu in the battle of Yiling under Lu Xun in 222.
 In 226, despite Sun Quan's unsuccessful campaign to seize northern Jiangxia, he captured three Wei generals at Shiyang and was then enfeoffed for his achievements.

-He died in 234 and was well remembered by the people of Wu, who praised him for promoting scholarship in Jiangxia.
+He died in 234 and was well remembered by the people of Wu, who praised him for his contributions to promoting scholarship in Jiangxia.